raoulmillais/blog/articles/tuning-windows-server-2003-for-dev-work.md

 http://www.techrepublic.com/blog/itdojo/video-five-services-you-can-turn-off-in-windows-server-2003/129

 Obviously assigning at least 2 processors and 4Gb of RAM is more-or-less essential too if you don't want to tear your hair out!
+You can also optimise your Visual Studio installations, there is a good question on stackoverflow: http://stackoverflow.com/questions/8440/visual-studio-optimizations addressing that.